-Basically a named driver exclusion is an endorsement to an auto insurance policy which the policyholder signs acknowledging that the person(s) named on the exclusion form will not be afforded any insurance coverage if they operate the vehicle(s) listed on the policy.
+Basically, a named driver exclusion states that the person(s) named on the exclusion form will not be afforded any insurance coverage if they operate the vehicle(s) listed on the policy.
 Again, this does not take away liability from the excluded driver or car owner if the excluded driver does operate the vehicle.

-If the excluded driver does operate the vehicle and gets into an accident, he or she — as well as the car owner (who has vicarious liability for who they allow to drive their car) — can be held personally responsible for and damages the driver causes.
+If the excluded driver does operate the vehicle and gets into an accident, they — as well as the car owner (who has vicarious liability for anyone they allow to drive their car) — can be held personally responsible for any damages the driver causes.

-Thus, if the excluded driver causes minor or serious bodily injuries and/or property damage to others that the insurance on the car will not cover the accident and the expenses of the accident will be the responsibility of the driver AND car owner.
-This can be quite costly and so anyone that excludes a driver should not let that driver operate the car, even in an emergency since no insurance coverage (liability or physical damage coverages) will be extended to the situation at all.
+Thus, if the excluded driver causes bodily injuries and/or property damage to others, the insurance on the car will not cover the accident and the expenses of the accident will be the responsibility of the driver and the car owner.
+A driver who is excluded should never be allowed to drive; the financial consequences can be serious.

-Remember for a person to be excluded from car insurance coverages the person should be listed on the exclusion form.
-If a car owner lets a friend borrow a car, then normally insurance coverages would extend to this friend since they are not listed as an excluded driver from the policy.
+Only the person listed on the exclusion form is excluded from coverage.
+If a car owner lets a friend borrow a car, the insurance company will extend coverage to the friend, since they are not listed as an excluded driver on the policy.